Shrimp Salad with Blackberries, Prosciutto and Mixed Greens with Homemade Apricot Vinegar

 If you don’t want to make your own fruit infused vinegar for this salad, you can always purchase this from a specialty store or order online.
 Either way, don’t skip dressing the salad with this fruity vinaigrette, it really does bind all of the ingredients together and finishes the dish of beautifully.

-I served this salad with the topping elements separated on a platter, and the vinaigrette on the side.
-A placed a big bowl of mixed greens, (purslane, baby kale, spinach, mizuna, baby gem) on the table and dinner was served.
-I loved the ease of this meal because there was something for everyone on the platter and my family could take the salad toppings they wanted more or less of adding even more of a relaxed feel to this easy summer supper.
+I placed a big bowl of mixed greens, (purslane, baby kale, spinach, mizuna, baby gem) on the table and dinner was served.
+I love the ease of this meal because there was something for everyone on the platter and my family could take the salad toppings they wanted more or less of adding even more of a relaxed feel to this easy summer supper.
 No complaining about unwanted ingredients, no yelling of “dinner’s ready!” just a simple, lazy grab when you feel it like meal that was hit the spot and was perfect for a hazy summer evening.

 A Perfect Summer Meal, Served with Cold Mint Water and a Sweet Flower Arrangement.